h2oai/h2o-3/h2o-docs/src/product/data-science/model_selection.rst

 - **p_values_threshold**: For ``mode = "backward"`` only.
 If specified, will stop the model building process when all coefficient p-values drop to or below this threshold.
 Defaults to ``0.0``.

 - **build_glm_model**: For ``mode="maxrsweep"`` only.
 If enabled, will return full GLM models with the desired predictor subsets.
 If disabled, only the predictor subsets and predictor coefficients are returned.
 Disabling this parameter speeds up the model selection process.
-You can also choose to build the GLM models themselves by using the returned predictor subsets.
+You can also choose to build the GLM models yourself by using the returned predictor subsets.
 This values defaults to ``True`` (enabled).

 Understanding ModelSelection ``mode = allsubsets``